The

 Monster Magic Action (Abbey Vending, 1963) 24 colorful but confusing cards to the naked eye, until a special lens is passed over the front and the images appear to move.
 The color drawing are somewhat crude.
 Retail: $25-$35

 Monster Movie Classics (Reed, 1997): 51 card color set of the horror and sci-fi movies from 1930s to 1969.
 (Curse of the Demon, Forbidden Planet, War of the Worlds, The Thing, etc.).
-Just 2,000 numbered sets made.
+The backs give details about the classic fright flick on the front.
 Retail: $18.
 See Set Profile.

 Monster Movie Classics Promo set.
 Six promos (P1-P6), mentioned here because they feature movies not included in original set.
 See Set Profile.